NASA-AMMOS/3DTilesRendererJS/PLUGINS.md

 ## GLTFStructuralMetadataExtension

 Plugin that adds support for the [EXT_structural_metadata](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) extension.
-Adds a `Object3D.userData.structuralMetadata` to each object with the extension that provides the following API:
+Adds a `Object3D.userData.structuralMetadata` to each object with the extension that provides the following API.

+_Note that 64 bit integer types are not fully supported._

 ### .textures